ruuvi/ruuvi.gateway_esp.c/docs/gateway_configuration/gateway_configuration.md

 ## Custom HTTP(S) / MQTT(S) sever

 Ruuvi Gateway connects to the Ruuvi Cloud by default.
-However, you can configure it to use an HTTP or MQTT server to route data from your nearby sensors to a custom location instead.
+However, you can configure it to use an HTTP(S) or MQTT server to route data from your nearby sensors to a custom location instead.

+Ruuvi Gateway supports client authentication via SSL for HTTPS and MQTTS by enabling the upload of a client certificate and its associated private key.

+Also, you can use a server SSL Certificate if you want to be independent of public Certificate Authorities (CAs) or if you have deployed a self-signed certificate on the HTTPS/MQTTS server.

 ![cloud_options_advanced_settings](images/cloud_options_advanced_settings.png)